einarwh/escher-workshop/README.md

 You're not starting from scratch, the repo contains a number of `.elm` files containing Elm modules.
 Most of them you can safely ignore in this workshop.
 But some of them you'll become familiar with.

-First though, you can start the application by typing `elm-reactor` in your terminal.
-If you open a browser at `http://localhost:8000/Main.elm` you should see something that looks like this:
+First though, you can start the application by typing `elm reactor` in your terminal.
+If you open a browser at `http://localhost:8000/src/Main.elm` you should see something that looks like this:

 <img src="files/letter-f.svg" width="200" height="200">